 Changing Lines Guide

-I Ching Changing Lines
+I Ching Changing Lines Meaning: Moving Lines Guide

 Changing lines are where many readings become alive.
 They show that the situation is not static.
 Something inside the hexagram is moving, strained, ripening, or reaching its limit.
+A moving line is not an extra message added after the answer.
+It is where the old image touches the present question.

 Begin with the main hexagram